widgetti/solara/solara/website/pages/documentation/advanced/content/40-development/01-contribute.md

+---
+title: Contributing to Solara
+description: You do not need to be a developer to contribute to Solara.
+We welcome all contributions, bug reports, documentation improvements and code contributions.
+---
 # Contributing to Solara

 You do not need to be a developer to contribute to Solara.
 We welcome all contributions, bug reports, documentation improvements and code contributions.